russellballestrini/russell.ballestrini.net/content/2017-10-08-my-search-for-the-perfect-embeddable-comment-system.rst

-My Search for the Perfect Embeddable Comment System
+My Search for the Perfect Embedded Comment System
 ################################################################

 :author: Russell Ballestrini
-:slug: my-search-for-the-perfect-embeddable-comment-system
+:slug: my-search-for-the-perfect-embedded-comment-system
 :date: 2017-10-08 10:47
 :tags: Code, DevOps
 :status: published

 Nearly 6 years ago I launched the beta for `LinkPeek, a web page screenshot service <https://linkpeek.com>`_.
 After all this time, I'm writing to share something new I've been passionately working on called Remarkbox.

 I started working on `Remarkbox <https://www.remarkbox.com>`_ back in 2014 to solve a problem I had after moving my `Wordpress blog to a static site </migrating-from-wordpress-to-pelican/>`_.
-I knew my readers would still want to communicate with me so I started the search for the **perfect embeddable comment system** to promote discussion.
+I knew my readers would still want to communicate with me so I started the search for the **perfect embedded comment system** to promote discussion.

 My research found solutions which would slow down my site, or worse, serve ads!
 That very day, I set out to build my own solution because -